wentwrong/experiments-with-jenkins/README.md

 # Purpose
-This repo contains example of integrating [Testcafe Jenkins reporter](https://github.com/wentwrong/testcafe-reporter-jenkins) with [Jenkins Testcafe plugin](https://github.com/wentwrong/testcafe-jenkins-plugin).
+This repo contains example of integrating [TestCafe Jenkins reporter](https://github.com/wentwrong/testcafe-reporter-jenkins) with [Jenkins TestCafe plugin](https://github.com/wentwrong/testcafe-plugin).

 Jenkinsfile contains code that runs tests in parallel distributed among two agents (windows and linux machine).
-After test execution, testcafe generates artifacts (screenshots for failed tests and video).
-Testcafe Plugin for Jenkins will then aggregate the artifacts and show them on test page.
+After test execution, TestCafe generates artifacts (screenshots for failed tests and video).
+TestCafe Plugin for Jenkins will then aggregate the artifacts and show them on test page.

 # Reproduction
 ## Requirements
-- Jenkins with [Jenkins Testcafe plugin](https://github.com/wentwrong/testcafe-jenkins-plugin) and Declarative Pipeline >= 1.2 (for parallel)
+- Jenkins with [Jenkins Testcafe plugin](https://github.com/wentwrong/testcafe-plugin) and Declarative Pipeline >= 1.2 (for parallel)
 - two agents with:
   - nodejs and npm
   - git